 You can now collapse the sidebar for a minimalist look on your homepage.
 You can change your theme to a light one now.
 It only works for the homepage at the moment.
 I prefer it despite my obsession with dark mode.
 It makes the app look cleaner and more spacious.

 The popup menu for managing your files in the app has changed too.
 It used to have a thumbnail setup.
 Now it’s a list.
 I prefer this list approach.
 It’s more professional.
 File editing options appear as a list as well.
 They now replace the sidebar when you select to edit a file on the homepage.

 Readdle has done a great job improving the user interface.
 That is not worth a subscription payment, not even an upgrade fee!

-The app now supports two pen types; a ball point and fountain one (as I like to call them).
+The app now supports two pen types: a ball point and fountain one (as I like to call them).
 The writing feels good.
-It might make for a good note taking app, if you like the inking in GoodNotes.
+It might make up for a good note-taking app if you like the inking in GoodNotes.
 This feature is available on the free version of the app.
-It’s worth a try if you want a free note taking app.
+It’s worth a try if you want a free note-taking app.